 4. McMaster University

 McMaster University was founded in 1881 when the prominent banker William McMaster bequeathed funds for its establishment.
 It now manages six academic faculties in business, social science, health science, engineering, humanities, and natural sciences.
 Across these disciplines, the university follows the McMaster Model, which is its educational policy for an interdisciplinary and student-centered approach to learning.

 McMaster University receives accolades for its research pursuits, especially in health science.
 Their first-rate research facilities include a 780-square-meter biology greenhouse and a brain bank that holds a portion of Albert Einstein’s brain in its collection.

 The University of Montreal, or Université de Montréal, is a leading research university and one of the biggest university complexes in North America.
 It is affiliated with the business school HEC Montréal and the engineering school Polytechnique Montréal.

 Fourteen faculties and departments comprise UdeM, including environmental design, kinesiology, and arts & sciences.
 Notable laboratories also began in UdeM, including the world’s leading research center for deep learning (MILA) and an institute for immunology and cancer.

 This top university in Canada for international students consistently ranks in several tertiary education rankings.
-Its high-ranking subject areas include the medical-doctoral program and courses related to computer science.
-Furthermore, around 10,000 international students are enrolled in UdeM, which is among the largest in all Canadian universities.
+Its high-ranking subject areas include the medical doctoral program and courses related to computer science.
+Furthermore, around 10,000 international students are enrolled in UdeM, which is among the largest all-Canadian universities.